deklaus/OpenValveControl/Hardware/README.md

 </table>

 - [x] A working sample is running using a breadboard.
-- [x] First layout and Gerber files are available
+- [x] First layout and Gerber files are available.
-- [x] PCB built into housing, first desktop tests have passed
+- [x] PCB built into housing, first desktop tests have passed.
-- [ ] Testing under real conditions
+- [ ] Testing under real conditions.

 ## Block diagram
 - todo -